IOC's Bach arrives in Tokyo; greeted by state of emergency | Health

 - Japan

-Bach's arrival comes just two weeks before the postponed Tokyo Olympics are set to open.
+Bach's arrival comes just two weeks before the postponed Tokyo Games are to open.
 The IOC and local organizers are attempting to hold the games during a pandemic despite opposition from the Japanese public and medical community.

-At a meeting with medical experts on Thursday, government officials proposed a plan to issue a state of emergency in Tokyo from next Monday through Aug.
-22. The Olympics are to begin on July 23 and close Aug.
-8. The main focus of the emergency is a request for bars, restaurants and karaoke parlors serving alcohol to close.
+The main focus of the emergency is a request for bars, restaurants, and karaoke parlors serving alcohol to close.
 A ban on serving alcohol is a key step to tone down Olympic-related festivities and keep people from drinking and partying.
-Tokyo residents are expected to face stay-home requests and watch the Games on TV from home.
+Tokyo residents are expected to face stay-home requests and watch the games on TV from home.

-''How to stop people enjoying the Olympics from going out for drinks is a main issue,'' Health Minister Norihisa Tamura said.
+"How to stop people enjoying the Olympics from going out for drinks is the main issue," Health Minister Norihisa Tamura said.

 The present state of emergency ends Sunday.
-Tokyo reported 920 new cases on Wednesday, up from 714 a week earlier.
-It was the 18th straight day of week-on-week increases, and was the highest total since 1,010 were reported on May 13.
+Tokyo reported 896 new cases on Thursday, up from 673 a week earlier.
+It's the 19th straight day that cases have topped the mark set seven days prior.
+New cases on Wednesday hit 920, the highest total since 1,010 were reported on May 13.

 Fans from abroad were months ago banned from attending the Olympics.
 But just two weeks ago, organizers and the IOC decided to allow venues to be filled to 50% of capacity but crowds not to exceed 10,000.
 The state-of-emergency will force them to change plans again with a decision probably coming later on Thursday.

-''The infections are in their expansion phase and everyone in this country must firmly understand the seriousness of it,'' Dr. Shigeru Omi, a top government medical adviser, told reporters.
+"The infections are in their expansion phase and everyone in this country must firmly understand the seriousness of it," Dr. Shigeru Omi, a top government medical adviser, said.

 He urged authorities to quickly take tough measures ahead of the Olympics, with summer vacations approaching.

-Omi has repeatedly called for a ban on fans, and has said it's ''abnormal'' to hold the Olympics during a pandemic.
+Omi has repeatedly called for a ban on spectators and has said it's "abnormal" to hold the Olympics during a pandemic.

 Separately, a government COVID-19 advisory panel met Wednesday and expressed concerns about the ongoing resurgence of the infections.

 The Olympics are pushing ahead against most medical advice, partially because the postponement stalled the IOC's income flow.
-It gets almost 75% of its income from selling broadcast rights, and estimates suggest it would lose between $3 billion and $4 billion if the Olympics were canceled.
+It gets almost 75% of its income from selling broadcast rights, and estimates suggest it would lose $3 billion to $4 billion if the Olympics were canceled.

 Nationwide, Japan has had about 810,000 cases and nearly 14,900 deaths.
 Only 15% of Japanese are fully vaccinated, still low compared with 47.4% in the United States and almost 50% in Britain.